juliomrc/react-ts-sass-webpack-template/README.md

 Regarding a formatter, I only used VSCode default formatter professionally.
 However, Prettier is pretty popular, has plenty of support and is easy to integrate with ESLint, which saves plenty of development time (automation is wonderful).

 Prettier is integrated with esLint so that auto formatting a file will never collide with esLint rules.
 Also, when formatting a file, auto fixable problems should be automatically formatted.

+## Tests

+Nowadays it is unthinkable of shipping untested code. `jest` + `@testing-library` is easy, intuitive and mine and most developers' favorite.